Abbabus79/Teammate/README.md

 # Teammate

-This is an application for managing employee user profiles
+This are applications for managing user profiles

 ### To run tests, execute